TRICARE Covers Banked Donor Milk for Sick Infants

 TRICARE has a maximum allowable chargeClick to closeThe maximum amount TRICARE pays for each procedure or service.
 This is tied by law to Medicare's allowable charges. to cover donor milk screening and processing charges.
 In some situations, you may be required to pay for the milk upfront and later submit a claim to TRICARE.

-Regional contractors are in the process implementing this new benefit and will begin accepting banked donor milk authorizations and claims by the end of May 2019.Learn more about TRICARE coverage for banked donor milk and associated costs.
+Regional contractors are in the process of implementing this new benefit and will begin accepting banked donor milk claims by the end of May 2019.Learn more about TRICARE coverage for banked donor milk and associated costs.